 In 2002, Carnegie Mellon established its campus in Silicon Valley, the epicenter of the modern technological revolution.
 Since its founding in Pittsburgh at the turn of the 20th century, Carnegie Mellon has been educating elite engineers and scientists to meet the ever-changing technological challenges of society.
 The groundbreaking work of countless Carnegie Mellon computer scientists and engineers has since solidified the school's reputation as the world's leading computer science education and research institution.
 Now, the university is able to connect its many distinctive technology education programs to Silicon Valley’s innovative business community.

 With each passing year, the celebrated alumni of CMU-SV are changing the face of science, technology, and business in the Bay Area.
 Virtually every local company has a cadre of Carnegie Mellon alumni in leadership positions, and many companies have been founded by this network of alumni

-The Carnegie Mellon Academic Experience in Silicon Valley
+The Carnegie Mellon academic experience in Silicon Valley

 For aspiring industry leaders, the San Francisco Bay Area is the perfect place to further technology and management skills and build valuable relationships.
 CMU-SV is a part of the dynamic atmosphere of Silicon Valley, fueling creativity and entrepreneurship.
 Students are prepared to meet technological and managerial challenges, to succeed in the 21st-century workforce, and to take a proactive part in shaping the future of the software and technology industry.

-Degrees in Electrical and Computer Engineering
+Degree in Electrical and Computer Engineering

 - Master of Science in Software Engineering — exclusively at CMU-SV